What is the danger of a soporous state? Soporous state: description, causes, duration

 Neurological disorders

-This group includes such diseases and pathologies:
+This group includes the following diseases and pathologies:

 • tumor processes;

-• the formation of a brain abscess;
+• formation of a brain abscess;

 • pathological accumulation of fluid;